dlab-berkeley/awesome-dlab/README.md

 ## Systems Administration
 * [Ops School](http://www.opsschool.org) - Comprehensive program that will help you learn to be an operations engineer.
 * [Awesome Sysadmin](https://github.com/kahun/awesome-sysadmin) - more awesomeness related to this topic.

+## Cloud Computing
+* [Binder](https://mybinder.org/) - To turn a Git repo into a collection of interactive notebooks.
+A great tool for teaching workshops.